 IRS to Delay Tax Deadline Amid Coronavirus Delays

-The IRS is planning to delay the tax filing deadline from its usual slot on April 15 to May 17, according to a report by CBS News.
-Congressional sources told reporter Nancy Cordes that the federal tax deadline will move to accommodate the coronavirus pandemic, as it did last year.
+According to a new report from CBS News, the IRS is planning to delay the tax filing deadline from its usual slot on April 15 to May 17.
+Congressional sources told the outlet that the federal tax deadline will move to accommodate the coronavirus pandemic, as it did last year.
 The IRS itself is also behind, catching up on last year's tax filings and stimulus check distribution.

 The American Institute of CPAS has reportedly asked the IRS to delay the tax filing deadline for 2021, and the agency will likely comply.
 Lawmakers are on board too — praising the move before the IRS has even made it official or commented on it publicly.
 In a statement published on Wednesday, Reps.
 Bill Pascrell Jr. and Richard Neal said: "This extension is absolutely necessary to give Americans some needed flexibility in a time of unprecedented crisis.
 Under titanic stress and strain, American taxpayers and tax preparers must have more time to file tax returns."